winqus/RobDroneGo/docs/US/ID-170/README.md

-# ID 170 - List all floors of a building
+# ID 170 - List all buildings

 ## Description
-As user, I want to do a get request to the api to list all floors of a building.
+As user, I want to do a get request to the api to list buildings that exist in the system.

 ## Acceptance Criteria
-* Get the information about all floors of one building.
+* Get the information about all buildings.
 * Unit tests are written and passed.

 ## Questions from the forum